A lot has changed in the world of search engine optimization.

 That’s the wrong approach.

+Don’t prioritize search engines over the actual humans reading your work.
 Instead, write content for the user, people who have eyes to read and credit cards to purchase your product.
-Search spiders are just scripts — they don’t buy products.
+Search spiders are just scripts — they don’t buy products, they don’t engage with you on social media, and they won’t become a loyal customer.

 Copyblogger is my #1 go-to site, when it comes to putting readers first.
 No wonder Brian Clark is so successful at content marketing.
 He’s even turned Copyblogger into a multi-million dollar digital marketing company.